 $s = oci_parse($c, 'select * from dual');

-// While the script is running, the administrator can see the client // information: sqlplus system/welcome SQL> select client_info from v$session;
+// While the script is running, the administrator can see the actions // being performed: sqlplus system/welcome SQL> select action from v$session;

 This function is available when PHP is linked with Oracle Database libraries from version 10g onwards.